 Jacqui is passionate about providing exceptional customer service to our clients in Vancouver and Western Canada.
 Jacqui works closely with our team of specialists in Toronto, providing our Western clientele with an enhanced customer service experience and the benefit of Waddington’s expertise at auction and appraisal services.

-From Fall 2013 to the Spring 2018, Canadian art specialist Linda Rodeck directs the Canadian Art department’s seasonal Live Catalogue Auctions and bi-monthly Select Online Auctions.
+From Fall 2013 to the Spring 2018, Canadian art specialist Linda Rodeck directed the Canadian Art department’s seasonal Live Catalogue Actions and bi-monthly Select Online Auctions.
 Scaling back her work life to accommodate other interests, Linda now acts in an advisory capacity to the department.

 Linda’s 25+ year career highlights include Managing Director of Sotheby’s Canada, senior positions with Joyner Fine Art and Joyner Waddington’s, as well as managing her own private art consultancy.